[go: up one dir, main page]

 Strategic Plan

-INRS’s current five-year Strategic Plan was adopted by its Board of Directors in 2018.
-In line with the policy set out by the occupational accidents and diseases branch of Social Security, it defines objectives to adapt to societal, institutional, regulatory, organisational, scientific and technical changes in the world of work.
+In line with the policy set out by the occupational accidents and diseases branch of Social Security, Strategic Plan defines objectives to adapt to societal, institutional, regulatory, organisational, scientific and technical changes in the world of work.

-The INRS strategic framework for the period 2018-2022 sets objectives to be achieved within 4 occupational risk prevention programs :
+The INRS strategic framework sets objectives to be achieved within 4 occupational risk prevention programs:

 Biological risks